karlosdb/Spotify-Wheel/docs/milestone1.md

 Shuby - I was responsible for drawing up the wireframes for each of the pages on the website and also was responsible for creating the login page.

+Kevin - I was responsible for completing the Dashboard